 - The developer has not entered a repurchase agreement or entered into an agreement to locate buyers for the token.

 The security token legislation was passed unanimously by the house with a 60-0 vote, and Co-Founder of the Wyoming Blockchain Coalition, Caitlin Long, mentioned this is an important precedent set by the state.
 She said that “Wyoming is the first elected body to define a utility token as a new type of asset class different from a commodity or a security.”
 This decision contradicts previous findings from FinCEN and the SEC which define cryptocurrencies as commodities and securities respectively, meaning there could be a distinct regulatory framework in the future of cryptocurrencies, depending on whether they occupy a security or utility space.
 It is no debate, however, that in Wyoming tokens following the aforementioned requirements are considered utility tokens rather than securities, and are subject to state law rather than federal regulation.

 We believe this precedent set by the state of Wyoming will create a framework for the future regulatory work of agencies in Washington D.C. hopefully leading to more comprehensive assessment of digital token-based assets.

 House Bill 70 was closely followed by other submissions to the Wyoming state legislature.
 The blockchain relevant bills were HB-19, HB-101, HB-126, and Senate Bill 111 (SB-111), all of which passed the state legislature unanimously.
 They are detailed below.

-House Bill 101 was approve on March 7th by the State Senate, and authorizes corporations based in the state to create blockchains for record storage and shareholder identification.
+House Bill 101 was approved on March 7th by the State Senate and authorizes corporations based in the state to create blockchains for record storage and shareholder identification.
 This legally allows the automated acceptance of shareholder voting conducted through blockchain.